Learn how to better prepare your portfolio for a downturn – and how to potentially take advantage of one when it occurs.

 Market volatility is an inevitable part of investing.
-And it’s understandable that tumultuous times will likely trigger emotional responses to match.
+And, understandably, that tumultuous times will likely trigger emotional responses to match.

-But it’s important to remember to take a deep breath, focus on your long-term financial plan, and consult with a trusted professional – one who has seen an unpredictable market or two and the subsequent recoveries.
+But it’s important to take a deep breath, focus on your long-term financial plan, and consult with a trusted professional, one who has seen an unpredictable market or two and the subsequent recoveries.

 Your first defense against volatility is crafting and maintaining a balanced portfolio.
-Effective asset allocation and diversification can broaden your reach in the market and provide a potentially wider safety net during periods of turbulence.
+Effective asset allocation and diversification can broaden your reach in the market and potentially reduce your risk during periods of turbulence.

 While diversification and asset allocation don’t assure a profit or protect against loss in declining markets, they do provide the opportunity to reduce risk, temper volatility and enhance risk-adjusted returns.